ryanlopezzzz/EEG/README.md

 ### 2nd Notch Filter (60 HZ, gain = 1)
 <img src="images/circuit6.png" width=600>
 Another 60 HZ is necessary at the end of the circuit since the power line interferences seep into the circuit through prior steps.
+This is the exact copy of the 1st notch filter

+### Connecting ADC to Rpi

+Supply the ADC chip with 5V from Rpi to ensure the maximum input voltage range possible.
+The pin configuration and connection in the image above is correct, but it is reccomended to double check the connection, because wiring mistakes can lead to damaging the chip and or the Rpi.

 ## Post-processing (LINK THE CODE IN GITHUB TO EACH RELEVANT SECTION)
 ### Data Taking Methods